zuplo/docs/docs/quickstarts/validation-and-docs-with-json-schema.md

 ---
-title: Validate and document your API with JSON Schema
+title: Validate and Document your API with JSON Schema
 ---

-Zuplo is an API gateway that helps any business offer a stripe quality experience to developers.
-You can quickly setup a gateway for your any API, and add validation and documentation in minutes using JSON Schema.
+Zuplo is an API gateway that helps any business offer a Stripe-quality experience to developers.
+You can quickly set up a gateway for your any API, and add validation and documentation in minutes using JSON Schema.

-Follow this guide to have a developer portal up and running in no no time!
+Follow this guide to have a developer portal up and running in no time!

 :::note